Josephhtoo/EGL315-AY23-24/README.md

  DeviceSetParam(3,3,"Playback Transport","Stop")  DeviceSetParam(3,4,"Playback Transport","Stop")
 }
 ```
-The code here is to
+This chunk of code which is to allow the spawning of each different character when the **Radio Frequency Identificaiton (RFID)** reader detects the card.

 ![Capture](Assets/RFID%20reset.PNG)
 <br>Write down the code when RFID card leaves the RFID reader<br><br>